Insights Payroll

 Trailer Record

 The trailer is optional in some agent-bank specifications but mandatory in others.
-Where required, it carries sub-totals: count of SCR records, sum of net salaries, sometimes a hash for integrity verification.
-A trailer mismatch against the EDR totals rejects the file outright.
+Where required, it carries sub-totals: count of EDR records, sum of net salaries, sometimes a hash for integrity verification.
+A trailer mismatch against the SCR totals rejects the file outright.

 The validation rules that trip up payroll teams before they hit upload